Staying Safe in Japan

 While Japan sits at the top of many general safety rankings, travelers to the country still need to be aware of potential dangers and how best to react to them.
-A well-documented fact is that Japan is prone to acts of natural violence through typhoons, earthquakes, tsunamis and volcanic eruptions.
+Japan is prone to natural disasters such as typhoons, earthquakes, tsunamis and volcanic eruptions.
 While most are small in scale, it's important to be prepared.

-If you need to have your passport reissued or receive an insurance payment due to theft, loss, traffic or other accidents, a police report will be required.
+If you need to have your passport reissued or receive an insurance payment due to theft, loss, traffic or other incident, a police report will be required.
 A local police station can create this for you.
-Visit your local Koban, or if you are staying at a hotel, ask the front desk to give you a hand.
+Visit your nearest koban, and if you are staying at a hotel, ask the front desk to give you a hand.

 Earthquakes can occur at any time and strike with little or no warning.
 Japan's location on shifting tectonic plates means that the country is almost always shaking—it's just that many of the quakes go unnoticed.
 If you are inside during a larger earthquake, remember to stay calm and follow any instructions staff might give.
 When you check into a hotel, double-check where the evacuation routes are so you know where to go in an emergency.
-Fire is the most dangerous secondary disaster, so extinguish any naked flames immediately.
-If you are carrying a phone, make sure to keep it charged.
-It can become an indispensable tool in the event of any emergency.
+Fire is the most dangerous secondary disaster, so extinguish any naked flames as quickly as possible during an earthquake.
+Make sure to keep your phone and devices fully charged.
+These can be indispensable in the event of any emergency.
 If you are by the coast when a large earthquake strikes, head for higher ground in case of a tsunami.

-The JNTO Tourist Information Center in Tokyo is a phone-call away on 03-3201-3331, every day 9 a.m. to 5 p.m.
-Tourist Information Centers also have two locations at Narita International Airport , and at Kansai International Airport in Osaka .
+The JNTO Tourist Information Center in Tokyo is a phone call away at 03-3201-3331, every day 9 a.m. to 5 p.m.
+Tourist Information Centers (TIC) also has two locations at Narita International Airport , and one at Kansai International Airport in Osaka .

 Japan Tourism Agency's "Guide for when you are feeling ill " provides medical institutions information, search methods, and guidelines.
 The website is available in English, Chinese, and Korean.